 In Britain, the pope also told the victims that the Church "is doing all in its power to investigate allegations, to collaborate with civil authorities and to bring (the perpetrators) to justice."

 The pope has previously met with victims while on visits to Malta, the United States and Australia.
 In Malta the victims said the pope wept as he met them.

-However the service, which Chancellor Angela Merkel, a Lutheran, also attended, disappointed some who said the pope had failed to match a conciliatory message with concrete action to heal the 500-year-old rift between the Churches.
+But the service, which Chancellor Angela Merkel, a Lutheran, also attended, disappointed some who said the pope had failed to match a conciliatory message with concrete action to heal the 500-year-old rift between the Churches.

 "Our hearts are burning for more and that could be sensed today," he said.

-The pope later celebrated a mass before 90,000 believers in a tiny village, which he praised for keeping the faith alive throughout the turmoil of the 20th century in Germany.
+The pope later celebrated a sunset mass before 90,000 believers in a tiny village, which he praised for keeping the faith alive throughout the turmoil of the 20th century in Germany.

 "During two godless dictatorships, which sought to deprive the people of their ancestral faith, the inhabitants of the Eichsfeld region were in no doubt that here in the shrine of Etzelsbach an open door and a place of inner peace was to be found," he said, referring to the Nazi and communist regimes.

 Christians in Germany are neatly divided between Catholics and Lutherans, with a growing trend toward secularisation sparking crises in both Churches.